What Exactly is “Normal Wear and Tear”?

 This includes things like fading paint, minor scuffs on floors, or small nail holes from picture frames.
 It's the kind of wear you expect simply because people are living in space.

-Understanding this distinction is essential for landlords to create fair expectations with tenants and set up guidelines for security deposit deductions at the end of a lease.
+Understanding this distinction is essential for landlords to create fair expectations with tenants and set up guidelines for security deposit law deductions at the end of a lease.

 Importance of Recognizing Wear and Tear